Cellular automata can classify data by inducing trajectory phase coexistence: Model and simulation details

-To search for automata able to classify images we selected a minibatch of $M=5000$ images from the MNIST training set, and did zero-temperature Metropolis Monte Carlo search on the rule table.
-This approach is similar to those that use genetic algorithms to search for automaton rules that perform particular computations\c{suzudo2004searching,mitchell1996evolving,oliveira2009some,chavoya2006using}, except that the present search scheme applies mutations and the Metropolis acceptance criterion to a single individual, rather than applying genetic operations to a population of individuals (for continuous variables and small mutations, the present procedure constitutes noisy clipped gradient descent on the loss surface\c{whitelam2021correspondence}).
+To search for automata able to classify images we selected a subset (a minibatch) of $M=5000$ images from the MNIST training set, and did zero-temperature Metropolis Monte Carlo search~\footnote{Also known as random-mutation hill climbing\c{mitchell1993will,mitchell1998introduction}.} on the rule table.
+This procedure, shown schematically in \f{fig_schematic}(c), proceeds as follows~\footnote{This approach is similar to those that use genetic algorithms to search for automaton rules that perform particular computations\c{suzudo2004searching,mitchell1996evolving,oliveira2009some,chavoya2006using}, except that the present search scheme applies mutations and the Metropolis acceptance criterion to a single individual, rather than applying genetic operations to a population of individuals.
+For continuous variables and small mutations, the present procedure constitutes noisy clipped gradient descent on the loss surface\c{whitelam2021correspondence}.}.
 Starting from the identity rule table and an automaton of depth $T$, we calculate an order parameter $\phi$ (described shortly) for the minibatch.
-We then propose a change of the 512-entry rule table ${\cal R}$ in $k$ positions (we alternate between the choices $k=1$ and $k$ a uniform random number on $[1,10]$), recalculate $\phi$, and accept the change to ${\cal R}$ if $\phi$ has not decreased.
-If it has, we return to the previous rule table.
-We trained automata in fixed-depth mode, with $T$ fixed to 10, and variable-depth mode.
-In the latter, we set $T=2$ initially, and propose a change $T \to T\pm1$ (with equal likelihood) every 10 Monte Carlo moves.
+We then propose a change of the 512-entry rule table ${\cal R}$ in $k$ positions.
+We alternate, every Monte Carlo step, between the choices $k=1$ and $k$ a uniform random number on $[1,10]$; in \f{fig_schematic}(c), we show a change to a single entry of the rule table.
+Using this new rule table we calculate the new value of \eq{phi}, called $\phi'$.
+If $\phi' \geq \phi$ then the change to ${\cal R}$ is accepted: the proposed rule table becomes the current rule table, and $\phi$ is set equal to $\phi'$.
+Otherwise, the original rule table and value of $\phi$ are retained.

+We trained automata in two modes: fixed-depth mode, with $T$ fixed to 10, and variable-depth mode.
+In the latter, we set $T=2$ initially, and propose a change $T \to T\pm1$ (with equal likelihood) every 10 Monte Carlo steps.
+When proposing a change of $T$, no change is made to the rule table.
 In variable-depth mode, both the automaton rule table ${\cal R}$ and its depth $T$ are trainable parameters.

+The fixed-depth search scheme provides a comparison for the variable-depth search scheme.
+The results of the latter show the emergence of trajectory phase coexistence when the depth $T$ becomes sufficiently large.
+We did not anticipate the existence of the phase-coexistence behavior, and nor, for a given image class and given realization of the Monte Carlo search scheme, do we know in advance how large $T$ must be to allow this behavior.
+Knowing the existence of this behavior we can attempt to reproduce it by training at various large fixed depths, but the variable-depth scheme removes the need for such guesswork.
+It also emphasizes that the action of an automaton is a function of both its rule table and its depth.